Residents' Support Scheme

 Can I appeal a decision?

 If an application is unsuccessful there is an opportunity to make an appeal.
 You will have 10 working days from the date of your decision letter to register your appeal.
-You can appeal by writing or emailing to:
+You can appeal by emailing email@example.com or writing to: